 - 9.2 There are two levels of allegation/concern: - 1.
-Allegations that may meet the harms threshold (see definition above)

-2. Allegation/concerns that do not meet the harms threshold - referred to in KCSIE 2021 and 2022 guidance as 'low level concerns'
+Allegations that may meet the harms threshold (see definition above) - 2.
+Allegation/concerns that do not meet the harms threshold referred to in the guidance as 'low level concerns' (KCSIE 2023)